Project-MONAI/monai-deploy-informatics-gateway/docs/api/rest/config.md

 ## GET /config/destination/plug-ins

-Returns a list of data output plug-ins that can be used with SCP Application Entity.
+Returns a list of data output plug-ins that can be used with the SCP Application Entity.

 ### Parameters